-B2B marketing and sales teams often lean into a paid marketing campaign to support lead generation to drive traffic to websites and landing pages.
-However, typically businesses are talking about Google Adwords and social media ads.
+B2B marketing and sales teams often lean into a paid marketing campaign to drive traffic to websites and landing pages to support lead generation.
+However, businesses typically talk about Google Adwords and social media ads.
 But, by social media, I often hear Facebook and Instagram ads being discussed.
 In this article, we look at LinkedIn Ads.

-We have already deep-dived using LinkedIn for business purposes in a previous post so in this article we will be solely focused on LinkedIn ads.
+In a previous post, we have already deep-dived using LinkedIn for business purposes, so in this article, we will be solely focused on LinkedIn ads.

-Many B2B sales organisations will already be working closely to align their marketing and sales teams for increased success in closing new businesses.
-By having a working understanding of the value of each other's contribution to the bottom line, your organisation only pivots toward greater success.
-Therefore, B2B sales organisations can use Linkedin ads to:
+Many B2B sales organisations will already work closely to align their marketing and sales teams for increased success in closing new businesses.
+By understanding the value of each other's contribution to the bottom line, your organisation only pivots toward greater success.
+Therefore, B2B sales organisations can use LinkedIn ads to:

-To get started your company has to have a Linkedin Company Page.
-Once you have established this, you should also ensure that your employees optimise their own profiles.
-This ensures that when your ad goes live and your prospects or target audience start doing their own due diligence that everything is in good working order.
+To get started, your company has to have a LinkedIn company page.
+Once you have established this, you should also ensure your employees optimise their profiles.
+This ensures everything is in good working order when your ad goes live and your prospects or target audience do their due diligence.

-Like your Facebook and Google AdWords pixels, you will need to set up your LinkedIn Pixel, which is sometimes called the LinkedIn Insight Tag.
-The tag is a snippet of javascript code which when implemented on your website and or landing pages, tracks page views and conversions.
+Like your Facebook and Google AdWords pixels, you must set up your LinkedIn Pixel, sometimes called the LinkedIn Insight Tag.
+The tag is a snippet of JavaScript code that tracks page views and conversions when implemented on your website and/or landing pages.

-Just like Google and Facebook, you can run multiple ad types and ad formats in your LinkedIn ad campaigns.
+Like Google and Facebook, you can run multiple ad types and formats in your LinkedIn ad campaigns.
 It’s what makes this advertising platform so apt for B2B marketing teams.

-There are three common types of LinkedIn ads, text ads, dynamic ads, spotlight ads, message ads, sponsored content and InMail messages.
-But there are various options too below I will go into more detail on each.
+There are three common types of LinkedIn ads: text ads, dynamic ads, spotlight ads, message ads, sponsored content and InMail messages.
+But there are various options below, and I will go into more detail on each.

 LinkedIn Text Ads

 The LinkedIn text ad is very similar to Google and Bing search ads.
 They use the same pay-per-click or impression structure that Google and Bing offer.
-To be fair, these ads whilst functional do not allow for much creativity as they only allow you a 50x50 pixel image.
+These ads, whilst functional, do not allow for much creativity as they only allow you a 50x50 pixel image.
 In addition, you also only get a text block with a headline.

 Tip: If going for brand awareness, use a picture of a person and your company logo